-In hearings before a Conduct Review Panel, the Investigative Team will present discovered fact and materials to the Conduct Review Panel, who may question the Investigative Team, the Complainant, the Respondent and any other witnesses as it sees fit.
-After hearing, the Conduct Review Panel will issue its decision.
+At the live hearing, the Investigative Team will present discovered facts and materials to the Conduct Review Panel, who may question the Investigative Team, the Complainant, the Respondent and any other witnesses as it sees fit.
+There will also be an opportunity for cross-examination, as described below.
+At the conclusion of the hearing, the Conduct Review Panel will issue its decision.